GrenderG/grenderg.github.io/_posts/2015-05-16-bit_shifting_java.markdown

     </tr>
 </table>

 As you see, the basics are so easy to understand.
-You can do the same if you cant to multiply values, instead of shifting bits to the right, you just have to shift them to the left (<<).
+You can do the same if you want to multiply values, instead of shifting bits to the right, you just have to shift them to the left (<<).
 {% highlight java %}
 int bShiftDiv = 4 << 5;
 {% endhighlight %}
 That operation will return 128.
 <table>
     <tr>
-        <td><- 5</td>
+        <td>5</td>
         <td><- 4</td>
         <td><- 3</td>
         <td><- 2</td>